supremeking-19/pumpfun-comment-bot/README.md

 ## 🌟 Overview
 The **Clicky Comment Bot** is a fun and easy-to-use bot designed to **automatically post engaging comments** related to **Solana-based Memecoins** in the **Pump Fun** community.
-It uses a pre-defined `comments.txt` file to post random or sequential comments, helping to keep the conversation lively and engaging! 🎉
+It uses a pre-defined `phrases.txt` file to post random or sequential comments, helping to keep the conversation lively and engaging! 🎉

 ---